FreeMarketamilitia/cmdgen/README.md

 ## 📝 License

 MIT License.
-Use it, improve it, but don’t blame us if you `rm -rf /` your system. 😆
+Use it, improve it, but don’t blame me if you `rm -rf /` your system. 😆